Have a read on below at some quick stats and facts on the Boston Bruins to get you started:

 Will the Boston Bruins make the playoffs this year?

-While we do not yet know if the Boston Bruins will make the playoffs this year, they finished 1st in the Atlantic Division last season earning a spot in the 2020 playoffs.
-They were then eliminated in five games (4-1) by the Tampa Bay Lightning in the Second Round.
+While we do not yet know if the Boston Bruins will make the playoffs this year, they finished 3rd in the East Division last season earning them a spot in the 2021 playoffs.
+They were then eliminated in 6 games (4-2) by the New York Islanders in the Second Round.

 Will the Boston Bruins get the 1st pick in the NHL draft?